aquariumbio/aquarium/docs/protocol_development/protocol_tutorial.md

 Another important thing both `retrieve` and `take` do is “touch” the item, which allows us to keep a record of all the items used in a job.
 This is extremely useful for troubleshooting.

+To put items away, you can use `release` (which is used in conjunction with take and takes the same arguments) and/or `operations.store` (which is used in conjunction with `operations.retrieve`).

 ---

 TODO: use above, details from below